popovserhii/zfc-navigation-config/README.md

 ZF2 Config for Navigation Module
 ------------

-Possibility add settings for navigation component through config file.
+Possibility add settings for navigation components through config file.

 **Still Alpha!!
 Licence to be defined!!**